prygrn/hangman/README.md

 # Improvements

-* Create a friendly game-ending
-* Propose to start a new game
 * Count points as long as the game is not closed
 * Create statistics file
 * Allow to erase all statistics